thoth-station/adviser/docs/source/deployment.rst

 configuration.
 Predictor configuration is however specific per predictor implementation so reach out to respective predictor documentation.

+See for example :ref:`annealing` that provides ``temperature_coefficient`` that can be tweaked in deployment to obtain better results.

 Development dependencies (dev flag)
 ###################################